molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 <sub><sup>*Figure 8.
 Example of VariableMappings filled out in Excel.*</sup></sub>

-#### Upload cohort metadata descriptions
+#### Upload metadata
+When you filled out the template(s) you can start uploading the metadata.
 When you log in to MOLGENIS Data Catalogue you will see a listing of databases that are accessible to you.
 Click on your cohort's database to access it.
 Move to 'Up/Download' via the menu.
 Use 'browse' to select a template and 'upload' to start uploading your data.
 You can now view your data under 'Tables'.

 Please report any bugs or difficulties to [molgenis-support@umcg.nl](mailto:molgenis-support@umcg.nl).
-### Cohort metadata description
-Each cohort decides how each of its variables (original cohort data) is harmonised to the CDM and uploads this information as a source data model into the MOLGENIS catalogue (harmonise the data).
-For every variable the following syntax needs to be described for harmonisation: attributes, data type, description (harmonised set).
-### Find harmonisation specifications
+#### Find harmonisations
 If you uploaded the data into the catalogue you can find your own harmonised variables in variable details.

 Search on the variable you want to see.